MicrosoftDocs/azure-docs/articles/managed-grafana/how-to-data-source-plugins-managed-identity.md

 ## Add a data source

-To add data sources to Azure Managed Grafana, follow the steps below using the Azure portal or the Azure CLI.
+To add a data source to Azure Managed Grafana, follow the steps below using the Azure portal or the Azure CLI.

 ### [Portal](#tab/azure-portal)